maxbanton/cwh/README.md

 // Log stream name, will be created if none
 $streamName = 'ec2-instance-1';

-// Days to keep logs, 14 by default
+// Days to keep logs, 14 by default.
+Set to `null` to allow indefinite retention.
 $retentionDays = 30;

 // Instantiate handler (tags are optional)